GilMelnik/steadfast/WRITEUP.md

 - I built preprocessing to normalize text and extract retrieval tokens from `subject + body + resolution`.
 - I used retrieval of similar KB tickets before classification so customer responses can include specific, grounded next steps.
-- I added post-processing heuristics for known ambiguous boundaries (billing/account, onboarding/integration, bug/performance) and urgency escalations.
+- I kept post-processing heuristics empty since it converged to overfitting.

 ## Pipeline Design Decisions